Darla Vale, Ph.D., RN; Dean of Health Sciences

 The Master of Science in Nursing program prepares graduates to enhance nursing practice through specialized roles in two tracks: nursing administration and nursing education.
 The program focuses on the development of advanced clinical competencies as well as expertise in the chosen area of practice.
 Graduates of the Master of Science in Nursing program are prepared to provide evidence-based leadership to advance nursing practice and engage in interprofessional collaboration for the purpose of improving outcomes in today’s dynamic health care environment.

 Students complete the program in six semesters.
-The program is offered in a blended format that includes a combination of synchronous and asynchronous class meetings.
-Synchronous meetings occur in real-time and are face-to-face or virtual.
+The program is offered in an online format that includes a combination of synchronous and asynchronous class meetings.
+Synchronous meetings occur in real-time via online video conferencing.
 Asynchronous activities take place via an online learning management system.
-Four of the required MSN courses also fulfill requirements for the Doctor of Nursing Practice program.
+Four of the required MSN courses also fulfill the requirements for the Doctor of Nursing Practice program.

 Doctor of Nursing Practice - Health Systems Leadership